 - Sports Studies (Cambridge National)

-All options currently receive three hours per week in both Year 10 and Year 11.
+All options currently receive three lessons per week in both Year 10 and Year 11.
 RE is taught as an option subject in KS4 and through our PSHE programme.
 These sessions are designed by our Curriculum Leader for RE.

 For more information about our Key Stage 5 Curriculum, see the Qualifications and Curriculum page in the Sixth Form section.